This morning I had a thought: I need to remember to get Sarah’s best-loved perfume for Christmas….

 “Hey, I’m ready!”

-The idea is that with an autobiographical life map, you will no longer meander willy-nilly through life taking the gamble of what you’ll find along the way, but you will see your course and follow it.
+The idea is that with a handwritten life map, you will no longer meander willy-nilly through life taking the gamble of what you’ll find along the way, but you will see your course and follow it.

 - Committing your dreams to paper sets your destination.